 As an actress Brianna has been in more than 20 features, ranging from big budget films to indie productions that she co-produced herself.

-Brianna is an Executive Producer for the socially-relevant feature film “One Moment Please,” which is currently in post-production.
-She is also a producer on multiple films, in various stages of production, through her company Brown Rose Productions.
 Brianna is a Chair Ambassador for the National Women’s History Museum where she has co-hosted multiple benefits alongside ALMA winner Ana Ortiz.
-For years she has been a board member and co-host for the annual Hollywood Gives Charity Event, which benefits Toys for Tots, and is an ongoing host for The Blank’s Young Playwrights Festival.
+For years she was a board member and co-host for the annual Hollywood Gives Charity Event, which benefited Toys for Tots, and has been an ongoing host for The Blank’s Young Playwrights Festival.

 Never forgetting her roots, in 2012 Brianna ran the Twin Cities Marathon alongside a team of friends and family to raise funds for The National Alliance for the Mentally Ill Dakota County branch, which was co-founded by her grandparents.
-From 2011 through 2015, Brianna has been nominated by the Los Angeles Business Journal’s Women Making a Difference Award and won the Philanthropic Award at the Gratitude Summit in 2013.
+In 2013 Brianna won the Philanthropic Award at the Gratitude Summit and from 2011 through 2016, Brianna has been nominated by the Los Angeles Business Journal’s Women Making a Difference Award.